 25 November 2013 by Pauline

 I am no longer a good traveller when it comes to the sea.
-Keen to cement the ties of a significantly depleted family, my cousin and I embarked on a trip to her house in France.
+Keen to cement the ties of a significantly depleted family, my cousin and I embarked on a trip to her house in French village.
 We had unfortunately chosen the day when the super storm created havoc in the English Channel!

 Eventually, after our morning boat had been cancelled and a tree from her garden had fallen and completely blocked the road where she lives, we caught the overnight Newhaven to Dieppe crossing, only to arrive in Dieppe at 4.20 am and then be faced with a 350 mile journey down to the Vendee.
 As this followed a crossing where any attempts at movement around the boat had left me looking like the drunken sailor and any hopes of sleep were dashed by the events of the previous twelve hours, we were not on the best of form!